| Surface | When to use it |

 Lifted fromnav-monthly — the runbook reads from the tenant’s data plane to check that a starting trial balance is in place:

 get_data_plane(tenant_slug)scopes the connection to the tenant.
 The credentials are resolved from the tenant’s data platform binding — you never see the secret in the runbook.asyncpg-style positional parameters for Postgres.
-Driver dialect varies for Databricks / Snowflake; the SDK normalises where it can.
+Driver dialect varies for Snowflake / Microsoft Fabric; the SDK normalises where it can.

 What lives here